 The City of New Haven Missouri is located in Franklin County about an hour and a half west of Downtown St Louis via Interstate 44 then north on Highway 100.
 Important roads for the community are Miller Street, Maupin Street, Olive Road, Highway 100, C and E, and others.
-New Haven was recorded as having a population of 2,089 residents in 2010.
 The city was officially incorporated in 1858.

 The residents of the City of New Haven are served by the New Haven School District.
 The district has an elementary school, a middle school and New Haven High School.
 The Franklin County R-II Elementary School is a combined Elementary/Middle School and serves students Kindergarten through 8th grade.
 Students will then attend New Haven High School after finishing 8th grade.

-The Robller Winery and the Bommarito Estate Almond Tree Winery are both located in New Haven and hold special events, as well, throughout the year.
+The Robller Winery is located in New Haven and holds special events throughout the year.
 Robller Winery also has the distinction of being on the Hermann Wine Trail along with seven other wineries.

 Located along the Missouri River, New Haven began as "Miller's Landing," a riverboat stop on the south bank of the river.
 Phillip Miller established his business in 1836 that provided wood as fuel for the steamboats that plied the river.
 Other businesses that provided goods and services for the steamboats and their owners came to Miller's Landing and the village flourished.
 Then in 1856, the Union Pacific Railroad came through town which caused the focus of the town to change from the river to the railroad.
 City leaders decided the name needed to be changed to reflect that new focus and New Haven was chosen.
 Many of the original buildings, homes and churches that were built in the late 1800's and early 1900's are still intact.
 The downtown business district and a residential area are both on the National Register of Historic Places.